edespino/cloudberry-site/docs/sql-stmts/alter-sequence.md

 **`IF EXISTS`**

 Do not throw an error if the sequence does not exist.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.

 **`data_type`**

 The optional clause `AS data_type` changes the data type of the sequence.
 Valid types are `smallint`, `integer`, and `bigint`.

 Changing the data type automatically changes the minimum and maximum values of the sequence if and only if the previous minimum and maximum values were the minimum or maximum value of the old data type (in other words, if the sequence had been created using `NO MINVALUE` or `NO MAXVALUE`, implicitly or explicitly).
 Otherwise, the minimum and maximum values are preserved, unless new values are given as part of the same command.
-If the minimum and maximum values do not fit into the new data type, Cloudberry Database generates an error.
+If the minimum and maximum values do not fit into the new data type, Apache Cloudberry generates an error.

 **`increment`**